ENCCS/julia-for-hpc/content/GPU.rst

 `Google Colab <https://colab.research.google.com/>`_ which requires a Google account and a manual Julia installation, but using simple NVIDIA GPUs is free.

-.. callout:: Google Colab with Julia and a GPU

 Google Colab does not support Julia, but a
 `helpful person on the internet <https://github.com/Dsantra92/Julia-on-Colab>`__ has created a Colab notebook that can be reused for Julia computing on Colab.
-   If you have a Google account and agree to using it here, follow these steps:
+If you have a Google account and agree to using it here, follow the link above and go through the instructions found in the colab notebook.

-   - Open this `Colab Julia notebook template <https://colab.research.google.com/github/ageron/julia_notebooks/blob/master/Julia_Colab_Notebook_Template.ipynb>`__.
-   - Save it to your Drive and optionally rename it
-   - Click on `Runtime` > `Change runtime type` and select GPU under `Hardware accelerator`
-   - Modify the first code cell (starting with ``%%shell``): remove ``Plots`` from ``JULIA_PACKAGES``
-   - Execute the first code cell to install Julia
-   - Reload the page
-   - Execute the second code cell (``versioninfo()``) with `SHIFT-ENTER` to see if it works
-   - Press "b" to create a new code cell below and start typing along.

 GPUs vs CPUs